siawayforward/the-library-is-open/README.md

     python recommend_a_book.py
 ```

+*The above instructions are for the phase 1 completion which is just a recommender system with no user interface
 *Currently working on production version
 *The instructions above are for system once completed - still in process